Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 Wear Discipline

 Invisalign only works when worn 22 hours per day.
-If you know you'll forget, or lose things, or can't commit, fixed braces are the better choice, they work whether you remember them or not.
+If you know you'll forget, or lose things, or can't commit, fixed braces are the better choice.
+They work whether you remember them or not.

 Case Complexity

-Side-by-Side Comparison
+Side-by-Side

 The full decision matrix.
-Both options are clinically valid, the right one depends on your priorities.
+Both options are clinically valid; the right one depends on your priorities.

 | Criterion | Invisalign | Fixed Braces (Metal) | Fixed Braces (Ceramic) |